-Output in the services sector increased in real terms (0.9%) over the fourth quarter of 2018.
-NI output in this sector remains 2.3% lower than the highest point (Quarter 4 2006) since the series began but is now at the highest point over the past ten years.
-Growth over the year (2.8%) in the NI sector was higher than UK growth (1.9%) over the equivalent period (Quarter 4 2017 to Quarter 4 2018).
-The NI IOS has recovered by 11.7% since the series low (Quarter 2 2013).
-The UK index has recovered by 13.4% over the same time period.
+Output in the services sector decreased in real terms (0.4%) over the first quarter of 2019.
+NI output in this sector remains 2.8% lower than the highest point (Quarter 4 2006) since the series began and has fallen from the highest point over the past ten years which was Quarter 4 2018.
+Growth over the year (0.7%) in the NI sector was lower than UK growth (2.0%) over the equivalent period (Quarter 1 2018 to Quarter 1 2019).
+The NI IOS has recovered by 11.0% since the series low (Quarter 2 2013).
+The UK index has recovered by 13.9% over the same time period.

 Since Quarter 2 2014, the NI and the UK indices have followed very similar trajectories and have seen comparable change.
-Prior to Quarter 2 2014, there were often large differences between both indices, with greater volatility in the NI index, but both series have become much more closely aligned over the past four and a half years.
+Prior to Quarter 2 2014, there were often large differences between both indices, with greater volatility in the NI index, but both series have become much more closely aligned over the past five years.